yatara-cc/z-butt-openscad/README.md

 ### Parameters

 -   Measurements can be altered by changing values in the “User Parameters” section of the `z-butt.scad` library.
 Of particular note:
-    -   `sprue_max_distance` can be used to make sprue placement denser or sparser
+    -   `sprue_max_distance`: make sprue placement denser or sparser
-    -   `mx_offset` can be used to tune the fitment of the MX cross
+    -   `mx_offset`: tune the fitment of the MX cross
+    -   `container_inset` tune the gap to the internal walls of the container
 -   MX stems for stabilizers have been included on larger spacebars, though these are tentative and it is advised to check them before printing.
 Stem placement can be edited in the functions `switches_xu` and `stabilizers_xu`.